...work with no other orchestra has ever given me as much satisfaction as my work as soloist and conductor for the

 The Sinfonia Varsovia Orchestra played at renowned festivals in Salzburg, Gstaad (the Yehudi Menuhin Festival), Aix-en-Provence, Montreux, La Roque d’Anthéron, Schleswig-Holstein, the Pablo Casals Festival, Würzburg, Alte Oper (Frankfurt am Mein), Beethovenfest Festival in Bonn, La Roque d’Antheron, Festival de Musique de Menton, Queen Elisabeth Musical Voyage – the Mediterranean Sea Music Festival and many others.

 The celebrated La Folle Journée music festival organised by the French C.R.E.A. association and its director René Martin holds a special slot in the orchestra’s performing calendar each season.
 The festival is held in France, Spain and Japan.

 Sinfonia Varsovia regularly takes part in major musical events in Poland and is a regular guest at the Ludwig van Beethoven Easter Festival, the Warsaw Autumn festival and the Chain festival, devoted to Witold Lutosławski.
 The Orchestra has a very particular relationship with the Chopin and His Europe Festival, at which it has been performing since the very first edition of the event.

 In 2010 the Sinfonia Varsovia Orchestra organised the La Folle Journée - Chopin Open Festival in Warsaw for the first time.
-Subsequent editions: Les Titans (2011), Russia (2012), Music of France and Spain (2013) and America (2014), Passions of the Heart and Soul (2015), Nature (2016) and La Danse (2017), Towards a New World (2018) have met with great enthusiasm of Polish audiences.
+Subsequent editions: Les Titans (2011), Russia (2012), Music of France and Spain (2013), America (2014), Passions of the Heart and Soul (2015), Nature (2016) and La Danse (2017), Towards a New World (2018) have met with great enthusiasm of Polish audiences.
 The latest edition of the festival attracted a record number of more than 40 000 listeners, 1000 performers played 57 concerts in the course of three days.
 The La Folle Journée Festival is organised in Poland by the Sinfonia Varsovia Orchestra, C.R.E.A. and by the Ogrody Muzyczne Foundation, jointly with the Teatr Wielki – National Opera which will host the eighth Warsaw edition of the festival on 28 - 30 September 2018.